 Lap 3 - Craftsmanship

 Craftsmanship, as it turns out, is more about iteration than pure skill.
-Ok, that might be a bit of an overstatement, but I too think it is fair to say that highly crafted products are more the result perseverance, balancing form and function and material selection.
+Ok, that might be a bit of an overstatement, but I too think it is fair to say that highly crafted products are more the result perseverance and balancing form, function, and material selection.
 Craftsmanship requires attention to process AND product.

 “Craftsmanship means dwelling on a task for a long time and going deeply into it, because you want to get it right.”